 This team provides care for children with cancer who live locally, in partnership with regional centres such as Southampton, the Royal Marsden Hospital and Great Ormond Street Hospital.

-The paediatric oncology service is currently classified as a Level 2 shared care unit however the Alex is aiming to develop this to a Level 3 service.
-A second consultant post with an interest in paediatric oncology was appointed in July 2008.
-This will enable the expanding service to deliver the requirements for a Level 3 POSCU unit, improving sub-speciality cross-cover, delivering services for adolescents according to National Institute for Clinical Excellence (NICE) guidance for children and young people with cancer, and developing clinical research and audit.
+The paediatric oncology service is now classified as a Level 3 shared care unit.
+A third consultant post with an interest in paediatric oncology was appointed in July 2018.
+This has enabled the service to deliver the requirements for a Level 3 POSCU unit, improving sub-speciality cross-cover, delivering services for adolescents according to National Institute for Clinical Excellence (NICE) guidance for children and young people with cancer, and developing clinical research and audit.
 It is also anticipated that palliative care, late effects and transitional care services will benefit.

 The team works together with families and patients to provide a comprehensive and supportive service, both within the hospital and at home.
 Where possible, children are seen in the community to allow them to continue with their normal life as much as possible.

 Mealtimes on the ward are protected times for children and young people.
 The menus are carefully chosen to be nutritious and feature food that children will recognise and eat.
 Vegetarian options are provided and, as the food is prepared on the ward, the hostess staff will try to provide something that a child would prefer if it is not on the menu.

 The entire nursing, surgical and medical team works collaboratively to ensure that the children of Sussex and Kent are afforded the highest quality of care so that they can recover and return home to their families as soon as possible.
 The Children’s Community Nursing Team works closely with the team to provide care and nursing support at home once the child has been discharged from the Alex.

 For more information on cancer treatment please click the link here